cdauth/json-stream-es/README.md

 A convenience function to serialize a JSON value into a stringified JSON stream.
 Under the hood, it creates a [`JsonSerializer`](#jsonserializer) and pipes it through a [`JsonStringifier`](#jsonstringifier).
 See those for details.

+Also see [Generate a JSON stream](#generate-a-json-stream) for usage instructions.

 #### `stringifyMultiJsonStream`

-`stringifyMultiJsonStream(space?: string | number): TransformStream<SerializableJsonValue, string>`
+`stringifyMultiJsonStream(space?: string | number, delimiter?: string): TransformStream<SerializableJsonValue, string>`

 Returns a transform stream that accepts zero or more serializable JSON values and emits a stringified JSON stream.
-Can be used to create a JSON stream that contains multiple values on the root level.
+Can be used to create a JSON stream that contains multiple JSON documents.
 Under the hood, it creates a transformer chain of a [`JsonSerializer`](#jsonserializer) and a [`JsonStringifier`](#jsonstringifier).
 See those for details.

+Also see [Emitting multiple JSON documents](#emitting-multiple-json-documents) for usage instructions.

 #### `parseJsonStream`

 `parseJsonStream(selector: JsonPathSelectorExpression | undefined, options?: { multi?: boolean }): TransformStream<string, JsonValue>`

 A convenience function to parse a stringified JSON stream, select certain arrays and/or objects from it and stream their values/elements. `selector` needs to be a [JSON path selector](#json-path-selector) that selects one or more objects/values whose values/elements should be streamed.
-If `multi` is true, no error will be thrown if the input contains zero or more than one JSON values on the root level.
+If `multi` is true, no error will be thrown if the input contains zero or more than one JSON documents.
 For multi streams, `selector` can undefined to select the root values themselves.
+In `multi` mode, `0x1E` (record separater) characters in between JSON documents are ignored to support JSON-seq.

 Under the hood, creates a transformer chain of a [`JsonParser`](#jsonparser), [`JsonPathDetector`](#jsonpathdetector), [`JsonPathSelector`](#jsonpathselector) and [`JsonDeserializer`](#jsondeserializer), see those for details.

+Also see [Consume a JSON stream](#consume-a-json-stream) for usage instructions.

 #### `parseJsonStreamWithPaths`